What about a really sudden oil crisis?

 4. Immediate actions

-Car-share: it’s obvious that you quadruple the efficiency of a vehicle when you put four people in it.
+It’s obvious that you double the efficiency of a vehicle when you put an extra person it, quadruple it if you put 4 in!
 Cuba had traffic cops that would wave down a car with space in it and put a hitchhiker in!
 Mobile phone apps make car sharing even easier.

 In a really tight oil crisis, pushbikes can also be rigged up with trailers to transport the most essential goods inland!
 There could even be solar powered fridge trailers to carry essential medicines, etc. There would be a high degree of unemployment, so cyclist-for-hire would be a sought after job!
 Cycle tour guides talk about bikes only carrying cycle packs travelling 40 to 60 miles a day (or 64km — 100km).
 But that’s just an average cyclist carrying average tourist gear.
 A professional cyclist would be fitter and able to carry more weight, and possibly even more distance each day.